 {% endif %}

-This method is suitable when the number of brand names to be checked is not many.
+This method is suitable when there are not many brand names to check.

 Method B: Traverse the list of brand names (more flexible)

-If the brand name list is long, or needs to be dynamically loaded from the configuration, we can first define a brand name array and then traverse it to check.
-AlthoughcontainThe filter itself does not directly receive an array as a keyword, but combined with loops andsettags can achieve:
+If the brand name list is long, or needs to be loaded dynamically from the configuration, we can first define a brand name array and then iterate to check.
+AlthoughcontainThe filter itself does not directly receive an array as keywords, but combined with loops andsettags can be implemented:

 {% set brand_names_to_check = ["安企CMS", "AnQiCMS", "安企内容管理系统"] %}